-In Chiado it is possible to feel the past and see statues of writers like Fernando Pessoa or Eça de Queirós sitting in the cafe A Brasileira in the middle of Rua Garrett.
-Chiado has Bertrand, the oldest bookshop in the world created in 1773, Restaurante Tavares, the oldest restaurant in Portugal, one of the first elevators from the European continent located in the current Benetton store on Rua Garrett and the typical Portuguese pavement pavement.
+In Chiado, you can feel the past and see statues of writers like Fernando Pessoa or Eça de Queirós sitting at the café A Brasileira in Rua Garrett.
+Chiado has Bertrand, oldest bookstore in the world created in 1773, Restaurante Tavares, oldest restaurant in Portugal, one of the first elevators on the European continent located in current Benetton store on Rua Garrett and the typical cobblestone street pavement.

-The Chiado neighborhood is a place full of life, movement day and night where you can have fun, negotiate and try the famous Portuguese cuisine.
-Chiado is also a place where you can live safely, in harmony, in permanent contact with what is new and old.
+The Chiado district is a place full of life, movement during the day and at night, where it is possible to have fun, negotiate and experience the famous Portuguese cuisine.
+Chiado is also a place where you can live in safety, harmony, in permanent contact with what is new and old.

 Attractions to visit in Chiado (Top 10)

-- Representations of the Baptism of Christ by Saint John the Baptist, of the Annunciation and Pentecost produced in precious stones, by Mattia Moretti and Agostino Masucci
+- Representations of the Baptism of Christ by Saint John the Baptist, the Annunciation and Pentecost produced in precious stones, by Mattia Moretti and Agostino Masucci

-- Capela-Mor: was paid for by three priests of the Society of Jesus, built between 1625 and 1628.
-The main altar includes sculptures representing Santo Inácio de Loyola, the founder of the Company of Jesus, São Francisco Xavier, São Luís Gonzaga, São Francisco de Borja and Nossa Senhora with “O Menino”.
-The screens on the main altar of the Church of São Roque are altered according to the liturgical calendar, namely in the following religious festivities:
+- Main Chapel: it was paid for by three priests of the Society of Jesus, built between 1625 and 1628.
+The main altar includes sculptures representing Saint Ignatius of Loyola, the founder of the Society of Jesus, St. Francis Xavier, St. Louis Gonzaga, St. Francis of Borja and Our Lady with “The Child”.
+The canvases on the main altar of the Church of São Roque are altered in accordance with the liturgical calendar, namely in the following religious festivities:

-- Announcement by Bento Coelho da Silveira ;
+- Annunciation by Bento Coelho da Silveira ;

-- Adoration of the Pastors, of unknown authorship;
+- Adoration of Shepherds of Unknown Author;

 - Circumcision of unknown authorship;